codingSalafi/iconscout-test/README.md

 ```

 # My Conclusion from the two:
 The Lottie Player (≈85 KB gzipped) handles JSON animations flawlessly but won’t render or play .lottie bundles at all.
-The DotLottie Player (≈497 KB gzipped) reliably plays .lottie files but can’t reliably play raw JSON—often freezing at the first frame.
+The DotLottie Player (≈497 KB gzipped) renders and plays .lottie files (some animations still don't work) but can’t reliably play raw JSON—often freezing at the first frame.
 In short, the leaner, faster, smooth-playing Lottie Player is the clear winner.
 So, I would go with deploying that (the one with Lottie Player).

 NB: I also found out that DotLottie has been deprecated and superceded by `@lottiefiles/dotlottie-wc` but i didnt try that
 NB: Also I couldn't get a direct lottie or json response on the API(version 3) so i had to use a mix of the search api and the download api.